Soyeon-ErinLee/Bussiness_model/README.md

   - Use of Machine Learning Models for Sentimental Analysis (Logistic Regression, Support Decision Tree, SVM, and Random Forest)

+**2021 Imbalanced Text Classification with Transfer Learningt**

+  - Use of Transfer Learning Models for Imbalanced Text Classification (Glove, Faker, ULMFiT)

 --To be updated--
   - 2020 Bayesian Logistic Regression Analysis